At the heart of every Nightingale project is a set of principles supporting social connection, housing equity and environmental sustainability.

 Nightingale recognises that we’re in a climate emergency.
 We’re committed to only delivering all-electric, fossil fuel-free homes and commercial spaces.
 To reduce the embodied energy footprint, we work with recycled, natural and locally-sourced materials where feasible.

-Nightingale is based on the idea of living simply.
-We deliver well-built, sustainable homes with unashamed material honesty.
+Nightingale delivers well-built, sustainable homes with unashamed material honesty.
 We take out things like second bathrooms, individual laundries and individual car parking to reduce the cost of construction and ongoing maintenance.
-Instead, we include things that are important for creating healthy, comfortable homes, like double glazing, excellent insulation and 100% certified GreenPower (?).
+Instead, we include things that are important for creating healthy, comfortable homes, like double glazing, great insulation and 100% certified GreenPower (?).

 Nightingale apartments are designed to be energy efficient, which means that residents are cooler on hot days and warmer on cold days.